secureCodeBox/secureCodeBox/docs/user-guide/README.md

 ## Starting Scan-Processes using the REST-API

 In order to start a scan via the REST-API, send a PUT-Request to the following URL:
 `/box/processes/$PROCESS_KEY` with `$PROCESS_KEY` being the id defined in the respective BPMN file.
-As an example, the URL for starting an nmap scan with SecureCodeBox running on localhost would be `http://localhost:8080/box/processes/nmap-process`.
+As an example, the URL for starting an Nmap scan with SecureCodeBox running on localhost would be `http://localhost:8080/box/processes/nmap-process`.

-Targets get passed in the payload.
+The scanning target is set within the payload:

 ```json
 [